-The Conservation and Demand Management Framework term, for PDI to attain 37.88 GWh in energy savings for customers in their distribution area, was from 2015 to the end of 2020.
+The six-year Conservation and Demand Management Framework term, for Peterborough Distribution Inc. (PDI) to attain 37.88 GWh in energy savings for customers in their distribution area, was from 2015 to the end of 2020.

-The Independent Electricity System Operator (IESO) conducted an evaluation of Energy Conservation results across Ontario at the end of 2018 and confirmed that Peterborough Distribution Inc. (PDI) had achieved 91% of their target savings after only four of the six-year term of the initial framework.
+The Independent Electricity System Operator (IESO) conducted an evaluation of Energy Conservation results across Ontario at the end of 2019 and confirmed that PDI had achieved 128% of their target savings after only 5 of the 6 years provided in the initial framework.